NetHaven/GooeyJS/README.md

 ### Text & Editing
 - **Label** - displays static text content with optional icons and comprehensive alignment options.
 It provides a consistent way to display labels, captions, and informational text throughout GooeyJS applications with support for both horizontal and vertical alignment, clickable actions, and icon integration.
+- **PasswordField** - provides a secure password input control that masks entered text.
+It extends the TextElement class and inherits all form validation capabilities while providing the security benefits of hidden password input.
+- **RichTextEditor** - provides a WYSIWYG rich text editing interface with formatting tools, supporting bold, italic, underline, font changes, colors, and other text formatting options.
+- **TextArea** - provides a multi-line plain text input control with support for scrolling, resize handles, and form validation.
+Perfect for comments, descriptions, and longer text input.
+- **TextField** - provides a single-line text input control with built-in validation support, placeholder text, and various input types.
+It extends the FormElement class and integrates with GooeyJS's form validation system.

 ### Lists and Selection
 - **Tree** - provides a hierarchical tree view for displaying structured data.
 It manages selection states, keyboard navigation, and expansion/collapse operations for tree items.